kushaldas/pym/docs/flask.rst

 Using a template engine will save you a lot of time when creating your application but also when updating and maintaining it.

-An "Hello world" application in flask
+A "Hello world" application in flask
 -------------------------------------

 We are going to perform a very basic application with flask.